awwea/daofinance/README.md

 The forward-looking statements in this paper are subject to numerous assumptions, risks and uncertainties which are subject to change over time.
 There are many risk factors, including those relating to blockchain and cryptographic technology generally, as well DAO's business, operations and results of operations, that could cause actual results or developments anticipated by us not to be realized in whole or in part or, even if substantially realized, to fail to achieve any or all of the benefits that could be expected therefrom.

-DAO reserves the right to change the plans, expectations and intentions stated herein at any time and for any reason, in our sole and absolute discretion, and except as may be otherwise required by applicable law, we undertake no obligation to update publicly or revise any forward-looking statement, whether as a result of new information, future developments or otherwise.
+We reserve the right to change the plans, expectations and intentions stated herein at any time and for any reason, in our sole and absolute discretion, and except as may be otherwise required by applicable law, we undertake no obligation to update publicly or revise any forward-looking statement, whether as a result of new information, future developments or otherwise.
 Accordingly, we recommend that you do not rely on, and do not make any financial decision or investment based on, the statements contained in this paper including but not limited to any selling or trading of ether or any other cryptographic or blockchain token, or the securities of any company or other organization or group.